USF-CS315-F23/USF-CS315-F23.github.io/guides/cache-memory.md

 ---

 ## Overview
 In Computer Science, a cache is construct that is used to speed up access to data.
-Often data, is stored somewhere, say in memory, on the disk, or in a database.
+Often data is stored somewhere, say in memory, on the disk, or in a database.
 To keep the costs of large storage reasonable, access time to the data is slower than what it could be if a more expensive technology was used for the data storage.
 A cache is designed to be much smaller than the primary data storage, but uses more expensive technology to make access fast.
 A cache will keep recently accessed data so that future requests for the data are served quickly.
 Caches can be very effective if the access pattern to data favors recently requested data items and also data items that are physically near one and other.
-While we are going to focus on cache memory found in computer processors, caches are widely used in other areas of computer systems including operating system kernels, databases, and cloud computing.
+While we are going to focus on cache memory found in computer processors, caches are widely used in other areas of computer systems, including operating system kernels, databases, and cloud computing.
 This guide will explain cache memory concepts and look at three types of cache memory structures: direct mapped, fully associative, and set associative.

 ## Cache Memory Concepts
 Processors need to access data that resides in memory.
 This memory is sometimes called main memory or RAM.
 When we execute programs, the memory consists of instructions, global data, heap data, and stack data.
 A RISC-V processor uses the PC (program counter) register to point to the next instruction in memory to execute.
 Executing programs use load and store instructions to access data in memory, such as ld, sd, lw, and sw.
-The purpose of cache memory is speed up access to main memory by holding recently used data in the cache.
+The purpose of cache memory is to speed up access to main memory by holding recently used data in the cache.
 A cache can hold either data (called a D-Cache), instructions, (called an I-Cache), or both (called a Unified Cache).

 A cache memory will take an address as input and decide if the data associated with the address is in the cache.
 If the data is in the cache, we call this a **hit**, and the data can be returned immediately without going to main memory.
 If the data associated with the address is not in the cache, we call this a **miss**.
 Each time the processor requests data from the cache, we call this a memory reference, or ref.
 We can keep track of each of these metrics during the use of a cache.
 If we do this, we can then compute two important values: the **hit rate** and the **miss rate**.
 We compute these values as follows: